News → Spring

 His creative process in these takes is indeed a collage approach in itself; a fractured and intuitive rearranging of concrète recordings captured in travelogue, some particularly jagged synthesis and lashings of noise interruptions to break up this constant jawing; because most notably, Karis’ voice is the constant thread throughout; we hear him speaking clearly and closely, sometimes wilfully obscured and surprisingly, often singing.
 His words are chosen immediately before us in the workspaces we’re let into, through automatic writing, both as pen on paper and incanted into the air.

-See poster below for his visit to Hobart/Nipaluna this week with touring partner Bonnie Mercer, DM/email us for location detais.
+See poster below for his visit to Hobart/Nipaluna this week with touring partner Bonnie Mercer, DM/email us for location details.

 READ MORE/LISTEN